GardEngen/StepCounter/README.md

 ```
 https://console.firebase.google.com/
 ```
-The next stap is to connect Firebase and the Andorid application.
+The next step is to connect Firebase and the Andorid application.
 Click on **Add Firebase to your Android app**.
 In order to complete this connection you have to provide the unique package name of the Android application.
 It's located in the build.gradle as applicationId.
 The package name for this project:
 ```
 com.gardengen.assignment_1
 ```